 Deaf Studies and Deaf Education department members create ASL video tours for local museums

-Cain Chiasson, an instructor and doctoral candidate in the Department of Deaf Studies and Deaf Education has collaborated with Kim Hunt, a nationally certified interpreter of American Sign Language, to found Virtual QR Tours.
+Cain Chiasson, an instructor in the Department of Deaf Studies and Deaf Education has collaborated with Kim Hunt, a nationally certified interpreter of American Sign Language, to found Virtual QR Tours.
 The mission of this research project is to establish ASL tours in museums throughout the state of Texas and beyond.

 In the project, Quick Response matrix-style barcodes, called “QR codes,” are printed on museum exhibits and are used to link patrons to videotaped content via a smartphone or tablet.
 The videos explain the museum's exhibits in ASL as well as in spoken and written English.
 Last fall, Chiasson and Hunt and their team created QR tours for the Fire Museum of Texas in Beaumont.
 The team recently completed filming at the Spindletop-Gladys City Boomtown Museum on the campus of Lamar University.
 Virtual QR tours are designed to be a permanent museum feature.
 Read more.

 Doctoral students present at Early Hearing Detection & Intervention conference in San Diego

 Two DSDE doctoral students, Beth Hamilton and Heidi MacGlaughlin, presented their scholarly work at the 15th annual Early Hearing Detection & Intervention meeting, March 13-15, 2016, in San Diego, Calif.